ankital111/employee-management/Chapter1-C#Fundamentals.md

-# C# Interview Preparation — Core Concepts (Q&A with Examples)
+# C#  Preparation — Core Concepts (Q&A with Examples)

-This guide helps you understand and revise C# fundamentals with clear answers, examples, and additional cross-questions often asked in interviews.
+This guide helps you understand and revise C# fundamentals with clear answers, examples, and additional cross-questions often asked .

 ---